• Skip to main content

 💡Top Tip to make it super creamy

-Adding iced water to hummus helps to emulsify the ingredients and create a creamy texture.
+Adding ice-cold water to hummus helps to emulsify the ingredients and create a creamy texture.
 When you blend chickpeas, tahini, lemon juice, garlic, and olive oil in a food processor, the mixture can become thick and clumpy.

 Furthermore, the iced water helps to aerate the mixture, adding more air bubbles that give it a light, fluffy texture.
 This results in a creamy hummus that is easier to dip and spread.